Skip to main content

 Timestamp (UTC)

-The default format is set as YYYY-MM-DD HH:mm:ss, however, you can also select different time formats by clicking on 'Advanced Options' when importing.
+The default format is YYYY-MM-DD HH:mm:ss.
+To use a different format, click on 'Advanced Options' when importing the file.
 (Check here for more details.)

 Type